NYC Shortness of Breath / Difficulty Breathing (Dyspnea) Treatment

 Shortness of breath and difficulty breathing, also known as dyspnea, is a worrisome sensation.
 It can be accompanied by the feeling that normal breathing is difficult or that breathing may require more effort than usual.
 In other cases, the amount of air you are able to breathe in may feel inadequate.
 Shortness of breath can occur suddenly, while walking, when talking, after exercise, at rest, and more.
 Dyspnea can also be accompanied by anxiety, fatigue, and chest pain.
 There’s a wide range of possible causes that can contribute to shortness of breath.
 The sensation may occur one-time, may sporadically come and go, or it may be constant.

 No matter the cause of your shortness of breath, a consultation at MXBowen, Physician, P.C., Health & Breathing Center is the first step to diagnosing your condition.
 We know just how distressing and unsettling this sensation can feel.
 That is why our practice is committed to personalized care and providing the full range of in-office diagnostic tests so that our pulmonologist Dr. Bowen can evaluate your symptoms, get to the bottom of your condition, and determine the appropriate shortness of breath treatment.
-If you are having difficulty breathing, contact us for an evaluation.
+If you are having difficulty breathing, schedule an appointment with Dr. Bowen on Zocdoc or call 212-480-4062 for an evaluation.
+Appointments will be confirmed by office staff.

 What causes dyspnea (shortness of breath)?